cladg92/myFlix-client/README.md

 ### Main view

-- Returns a list of ALL movies to the user (each listed item with an image, title, and description)
+- Returns a list of ALL movies to the user (each listed item with an image and title)
 - Filtering
 - Ability to select a movie for more details